 Acid-based concrete stain products are made by dissolving inorganic metallic salts in acid and water.
-This formula create a layer that covers the concrete the stain will not penetrate the concrete surface easily and create film bond on the top of the concrete.
+This formula creates a layer that covers the concrete so the stain will not penetrate the concrete surface easily and create film bond on the top of the concrete.
 It produces more of a translucent color than a solid color.
-Acid-base staining it’s harder to remove than water based staining.
+Acid-base staining it’s harder to remove than water-based staining.

 Water-based concrete stain products usually contain a mixture of pigments and polymers.
 They will give your concrete surface a blend of opaqueness and translucency.
 The color of the water-based stain will penetrate in.
-There is no chemical reaction with water-based staining and the colors are more transparent than acid base staining. .
+There is no chemical reaction with water-based staining, and the colors are more transparent than with acid-base staining.

 Each type of product should last just as long as the other.
 The choice really depends on the colors and looks that you want for your concrete surfaces.
 The longevity will be the same if you apply the stain to the concrete correctly.
-Lifespan of the staining involves many factors the weather plays a big role.
-Sun, snow, rain, moisture, traffic, all affect the duration and needs to be considered.
+The lifespan of the staining involves many factors the weather plays a big role.
+Sun, snow, rain, moisture, and traffic, all affect the duration and need to be considered.

 If you need concrete staining services in San Diego, give us a call today!
 (619) 818-0113